Skip to content

 Accuracy and reliability

-As with all other sample-based statistics, there are some sample errors associated with the estimates.
-As is the case in other EU Member States, the variation coefficient (CV), which is the standard deviation in relation to the estimate, is used in calculating the sample errors.
-For the total number of occupied posts the variation coefficient normally is under 1 per cent, while for the total number of job vacancies the variation coefficient is 3-5 per cent.
-For the NACE sections and size classes the CV are relatively high.
-This is due to the great variations between the number of job vacancies reported and the many data reported concerning zero vacancies..
+For the private sector: As with all other sample-based statistics, there is some uncertainty associated with the estimates.
+As in other EU Member States, the coefficient of variation (CV), which is the standard deviation in relation to the estimate, is used in calculating the uncertainty.
+For the total number of occupied posts, the coefficient of variation (CV) is normally below 1 percent, while for the total number of job vacancies it is 2-5 percent.
+For industry groups and size groups, the CV is relatively high.
+This is primarily due to the large variations between the reported number of job vacancies and the many reports with zero job vacancies.

 Read more about accuracy and reliability